 I lived in one of the few major cities in the north and the area itself is very rural especially when you compare it to where I come from.

 The first time that I got out of my new city was during a bicycle tour with a friend.
 She showed me the countryside and I was struck by the landscape, the smell and tranquility of it all.
 The whole experience was just very magical to me.

-Shortly after I went on a trip to Lapland in the north of Scandinavia with some fellow students from The Netherlands and Finland and that experience was even more impressive than any previous one before.
+Shortly after I went on a trip to Lapland in the north of Scandinavia with some fellow students from The Netherlands and Finland and that experience was even more impressive.

 On that trip I took a home-made pinhole camera with me.
 I hadn’t finished building it actually so I did that in a hotelroom in Helsinki when we stayed there overnight.
 I still use the same pinhole camera.

 That trip I took a whole lot of pinholes.
 I had no idea what the outcome would be but I loved doing it.